5 Miami modern motels in Miami

 2) New Yorker Boutique Hotel

-Showcasing the neon signs and angular façade, this boutique hotel is in the hands of the family who have owned it since the 1980s.
-Renovated (with lots of flamingo décor) in 2009 to keep up with the changing MiMo District landscape, they solicit a clientele interested in quiet quality.
+Showcasing the neon signs and angular façade, this hotel is in the hands of the family who have owned it since the 1980s.
+Renovated (with lots of flamingo décor) in 2009 to keep up with the changing MiMo District landscape, they solicit a clientele interested in quiet quality and offer a funky, outdoor happy hour in the courtyard.

 3) Shalimar Hotel